 *Post contains affiliate links.

 Table of Contents

-When Did You Pack Your Hospital Bag With Twins?
+When Should You Pack Your Hospital Bag For Twins?

 Hospital Bag for Twins: Mom and Dad

 First things first!
 What to pack for the twin parents to be!